nicholasayam/Digital-CV/README.md

 **Law-Related**
 {: .label .label-purple }

+- **TBC**, MediateGuru's 5th Virtual International Mediation Competition 2025 (27-30 MARCH 2025)
+  - Entered an international mediation competition representing NUS as a student mediator.
+Results incoming...

+ - **Participant**, TSMP Moot & Mingle 2025
+  - Registered as a team of 2 to moot against a case on misrepresentation.
+Despite this competition being my first experience to mooting, I remained elated and encouraged to cultivate the good mooting practices as advisered by the experienced lawyers at TSMP.

 - **Participant**, SAL-Microsoft Prompt Engineering Competition 2024
   - Engineered a legal prompt to tackle a hypothetical situation where prompts need to align with the standards of legal practices while avoiding biased AI outputs.

-- **TBC**, MediateGuru's 5th Virtual International Mediation Competition 2025

 **Others**
 {: .label .label-purple }